 Cassandra also supports various programming languages, making it a great choice for applications that must be implemented in different programming languages.

-It can be a good option for geographically distributed systems that need data replication and fault tolerance.
+It can be a good option for many geographically distributed data and systems that need data replication and fault tolerance.

 Compare & Contrast